 It’s Seattle: we have one of the highest rates of coffee shops per person in the nation.
-The Barista Training & Customer Service Program is an eight-week training program for young people interested in appeasing Seattlites’ insatiable need for caffeine and diving into the world of coffee and customer service.
+The Barista Training & Customer Service Program is an eight-week training program for young people interested in appeasing Seattlites’ caffeine cravings by diving into the world of coffee and customer service.

 The Barista program is for young people ages 16-24 and located at YouthCare’s Orion Center and The 2100 Building in partnership with FareStart.
 During their first two weeks, participants learn how to thrive as a team, perfect the art of coffee-making, and understand the basics of customer service.
 The next five weeks are spent at the FareStart Café in the 2100 Building, where young people can apply their skills in the real world by gaining on-site experience: opening and closing the cafe, preparing food, and working busy rushes.